-At the small sea-side restaurant in Greece, where Kostas works, most of the clientele consists of merchant mariners, who spend their time talking about the exotic places they visited and the exotic women they’ve known, and retirees; some of them from America, who get their pension in dollars and lord it over everyone else.
+At a small seaside restaurant in Greece, where Kostas works, most of the clientele consists of merchant mariners, who spend their time talking about the exotic places they visited and the exotic women they’ve known, and retirees.
+Some are from America, where they get their pension in dollars and lord it over everyone else.

-To be envied and looked-upon with admiration, to be remembered and talked about by the generations that will follow.
+Nikos Pilios hoped to be envied and looked upon with admiration, to be remembered and talked about by the generations that will follow.

-After living in America for many years, Nikos Pilios returns to the village where he grew up only to discover he lacked these important elements of success.
+After living in America for many years, he returns to the village where he grew up only to discover he lacked the important elements of success.